pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

 - See the [row documenation](https://row.readthedocs.io/) for information on setting up and executing the workflows and job submissions.

 NOTES:
-- `Row`status tracking is done only by looking for specific files located in the `workspace/*/` directories (i.e., for each state point).
+- `Row` status tracking is done only by looking for specific files located in the `workspace/*/` directories (i.e., for each state point).

-- When using the `row submit` command, you can run the following some flags to control the how the jobs are submitted to the HPC.
+- When using the `row submit` command, you can run utilize flags to control the how the jobs are submitted to the HPC.

 - `Warning`, the user should always confirm the job submission to the HPC is working properly before submitting jobs using the `--dry-run` flag.
 This may involve programming the correct items in the custom HPC submission script (i.e., the `workflow.toml` file) as needed to make it work for their unique setup.